AADavin/Zombi/README.md

  #### Mode S

-*Sequences*: A folder with one fasta file per gene of the species tree.
-Each fasta alignment contains the simulated sequences obtained at the leaves of the tree, not the internal nodes.
+*Sequences*: A folder with one fasta file per gene of the species tree. each fasta alignment contains the simulated sequences obtained at the leaves of the tree, not the internal nodes.

-### Examples (Not ready yet)
-#### Example 1 - Simulating genomes for reconciliations
-#### Example 2 - Simulating a massive extinction event
-#### Example 3 - Simulating sequences for whatever

 ### Parameters ###